Are You Suffering from Unhealthy Stress?

-- Reach out.
+- Reach out for support.
 Do not isolate yourself.
 Find a friend or family member that you are comfortable talking with to explain what is causing you to feel stressed out.
-Talk about specific things you can do to reduce your stress (but be careful not to try and pull them under with you!).
+Talk about specific things you can do to reduce your stress (but be careful not to add more stress to their lives).

 - Find enjoyable hobbies or experiences.
 Treat yourself.
 Take some time to engage in activities or experiences that you enjoy.

 - Have a long-range plan.
 If you are not happy with your present situation, make a plan to change it.
 Sometimes just having a plan in place provides stress relief.

 - Take herbal therapy.
 Natural therapy can offer some protection against the negative effects of stress.